$199 Express Ticket Promotion

 *The above point values are subject to statutory change and are for educational purposes only.
 Consult a licensed traffic attorney in Toledo, Ohio for the most updated point information.

-LOCAL OHIO SPEED / OVI NEWS: Top 10 Reads
+OHIO OVI / TRAFFIC NEWS: Top 10 Reads

 - “Tiffin University President Found Guilty of OVI” Source: Tiffin Advertiser-Tribune, Jill Gosche; February 10, 2019